 uPVC windows perform poorly in the event of a fire and in fact, act as fuel to propagate fire. uPVC windows need to be judiciously used especially for windows or areas having near-zero fire loads. uPVC has a very low melting point and has had catastrophic consequences during the fire as seen in the case of Grenfell Tower and Lakanal House fire London.

 Windows need to be large enough and open wide to allow the rescue of people.
-Side openable or sliding windows are ideal for rescue of people, however, other types like top hung or parallel opening can be a deterrent.
-When the size of fenestration is too big and without any RCC ledge for a vertical break, the fenestration will act almost like a façade and may assist jumping of fire from one compartment to another if there is no adequate fireproof separation between them.
+Side openable or sliding windows are ideal for the rescue of people, however, other types like top-hung or parallel openings can be a deterrent.
+When the size of the fenestration is too big and without any RCC ledge for a vertical break, the fenestration will act almost like a façade and may assist jumping of fire from one compartment to another if there is no adequate fireproof separation.

-Please Explain the Role of Structural Wall Elements and External Wall Composition (combustible elements in building façades), including Insulation & Weatherproofing Materials, and other Products like Sealants, in Fire-Safe Buildings?
+Please Explain the Role of Structural Wall Elements and External Wall Composition (combustible elements in building façades), including Insulation and weatherproofing Materials, and other Products like Sealants, in Fire-Safe Buildings.

-However, in reality, there is hardly any existing building that has a façade that comes close to even 1-hour fire rating of a structural or masonry wall while 2 and 4 hours it totally out of bounds.
-Most insulation and sealant materials are petrochemical-based except Rockwool, fireproof boards and certain specialized fire rated sealing products.
-However, there is lack of strict regulation to ensure that non-fire rated material does not find their way in the construction of buildings.
+However, in reality, there is hardly any existing building that has a façade that comes close to even a 1-hour fire rating of a structural or masonry wall while 2 and 4 hours it totally out of bounds.
+Most insulation and sealant materials are petrochemical-based except Rockwool, fireproof boards and certain specialized fire-rated sealing products.
+However, there is a lack of strict regulation to ensure that non-fire-rated material does not find their way into the construction of buildings.

 What are Passive and Active Fire Safety Protection Methods?